keboola/connection-docs/orchestrator/tasks/index.md

 Before configuring the Orchestrator component, you need to already have configured the components (extractors, transformations, writers) you wish to work with.

-To configure the Orchestrator component, create a new *orchestration*:
+To configure the Orchestrator component, create a new *Orchestration*:

 {: .image-popup}
 ![Screenshot - Orchestration Create](/orchestrator/tasks/configuration-create.png)